kleiton0x00/kleiton0x00.github.io/_posts/2020-12-06-Content-Security-Policy-Bypass-to-perform-XSS.md

 ---
-title: Content-Security-Policy Bypass to perform XSS [Bug Hunting]
+title: Content-Security-Policy Bypass to perform XSS using MIME sniffing [Bug Hunting]
 updated: 2020-12-06 17:23
 ---

 ## Summary

-Recently, I performed a Cross Site Scripting vulnerability, however a normal XSS payload wasn't being triggered because CSP was  blocking external Javascript code (XSS) being executed.
-By finding another XSS vulnerability in another endpoint (which again is being blocked by CSP), I managed to combine them together leading into CSP bypassing and trigger XSS.
+Recently, I performed a Cross Site Scripting vulnerability, however a normal XSS payload wasn’t being triggered because CSP was blocking external Javascript code (XSS) being executed.
+By finding another XSS vulnerability in another endpoint (which again is being blocked by CSP), I managed to combine them together leading into CSP bypassing and trigger XSS using MIME sniffing.

 ## Finding the first XSS